snc/SncRedisBundle/UPDATE.md

 - All services created by the bundle are now private as per Symfony recommended practices.
 Use Dependency Injection or Service Locators to access services.

+- Option "replication" with value "false" has been removed as it is not supported anymore by Predis.

 ## 2.0.0 ##